Silkk the Shocker: Acting career

 In 1999, Silkk acted as the lead role in the major No Limit Records film Hot Boyz.

-In 2007, Silkk, along with comedians Lil Duval and Michael Blackson, was cast as the lead actors in the Six Five film More Money, More Family; the film was produced by Silkk the Shocker and Tracy McGrady and shot on location in Orange, California, using film students from nearby Chapman University, originally intended for DVD release in Wal-Mart, but the film has yet to find a distributor.
-On October 2, 2015, Silkk would announce via his Instagram that film production companies Grindstone Entertainment and Lionsgate Films would be distributing the movie More Money, More Problems, and its release date would be November 3, 2015.
+In 2007, Silkk, along with comedians Lil Duval and Michael Blackson, were cast as the lead actors in the Six Five film More Money, More Family; the film was produced by Silkk the Shocker and Tracy McGrady and shot on location in Orange, California, using film students from nearby Chapman University, originally intended for DVD release in Wal-Mart, but the film had yet to find a distributor.
+On October 2, 2015, Silkk announced via his Instagram that film production companies Grindstone Entertainment and Lionsgate Films would be distributing the movie and its release date was set on November 3, 2015.

 In 2011, Silkk co-starred in the horror film Reservation produced by Sedona Studios.

 Personal life

-Family

 Silkk is the younger cousin of Mo B. Dick.
 His older brother, Kevin Miller, was killed during a robbery in 1990.
 Rappers C-Murder and Master P are also his older brothers.
 He has three children, two sons and a daughter.
 He is married to Junalyn "JuJu" Pattugalan, who is also the sister of Cymphonique Miller's mother.